Checks if a value is a valid IRI.

 The value to validate as an IRI

-The identifier variant to validate against (default: "absolute")
+The identifier variant to validate against (default: "relative")

-true if the value is a string conforming to IRI syntax rules for the specified variant
+true if the value is a string conforming to IRI syntax rules for the specified variant; false otherwise

 true